mobeigi/fb2cal/README.md

 fb2cal is a tool which restores this functionality.
 It works by calling various async endpoints that power the https://www.facebook.com/events/birthdays/ page.
-After gathering a list of birthdays for all the users friends for a full year, it creates a ICS calendar file which is then stored on Google Drive as a publically shared file.
+After gathering a list of birthdays for all the users friends for a full year, it creates a ICS calendar file.
 This ICS file can then be imported into third party tools (such as Google Calendar).
-The ICS file can also be stored on the local file system.

 This tool **does not** use the Facebook API.